 Iconic example of use: THE HUMAN LEAGUE ‘The Sound Of The Crowd’

 ROLAND SYSTEM 700 (1976)

-A beast of a modular synth, a complete system had 47 modules, options including sequencer, keyboard controller and additional soundbanks.
-Both could be controlled by the Roland’s MC8 Micro-composer.
+A beast of a modular synth, a complete system had 47 modules, options including sequencer, keyboard controller and additional soundbanks which could be controlled by the Roland’s MC8 Micro-composer.
 The system was used to great effect by GIORGIO MORODER, YELLOW MAGIC ORCHESTRA, HANS ZIMMER, THE HUMAN LEAGUE and JAPAN.
-Although later superceded by the System 100M, it continued to be a favourite among many technically minded producers; Flood used it to construct the bassline for DEPECHE MODE’s ‘Enjoy The Silence’.
+Later superceded by the System 100M, Flood used it to construct the bassline for DEPECHE MODE’s ‘Enjoy The Silence’.

 YAMAHA CS80 (1976)

 This almighty polysynth with symphonic prog rock associations had features such as a piano weighted keyboard and touch sensitivity.
 One popular function it had was a ribbon controller that allowed for polyphonic pitch-bends and glissandos.
 It had an incredible, complex richness to its sound that meant it was a favourite of many musicians such as EMERSON LAKE & PALMER, PETER GABRIEL, KATE BUSH, VANGELIS, KLAUS SCHULZE, BRIAN ENO and ULTRAVOX.

 Iconic example of use: VANGELIS ‘To The Unknown Man’